Fooodo / Docs

 StateWhat it means

-LockedR-Keeper has the order open (waiter editing).
+LockedThe POS has the order open (a waiter is editing it).
 Auto-retries with backoff.

-ErrorExport to R-Keeper failed after all retries.
+ErrorExport to the POS failed after all retries.
 Needs manual intervention.

 CancelledOrder was cancelled or timed out unpaid

 Most Locked states resolve in seconds.
-Persistent Locked usually means a waiter has the order open in R-Keeper and forgot to close it.
+Persistent Locked usually means a waiter has the order open in the POS and forgot to close it.

 What runs in the background